MicrosoftDocs/entra-docs/docs/external-id/external-identities-pricing.md

 <a name='link-your-azure-ad-tenant-to-a-subscription'></a>

-## Linking a workforce tenant to a subscription
+## Link a workforce tenant to a subscription

 Microsoft Entra workforce tenants must be linked to an Azure subscription for proper billing and access to features.
 To link your tenant to a subscription, follow these steps.